Companies dropping college requirements for new hires

 Nationwide, enrollment at higher education institutions continues to decline, but the number of prospective student applications is surging at many colleges.

-“Seventy percent of high school graduates at peek, about 2017, went straight to college.
-Now, we’re about down to 63% and the decline is even sharper in many states,” said Jon Marcus, a senior editor at Hechinger Report, a nonprofit publication covering inequality and innovation in education.
+“Seventy percent of high school graduates at peak, about 2017, went straight to college.
+Now, we’re about down to 63%, and the decline is even sharper in many states,” said Jon Marcus, a senior editor at Hechinger Report, a nonprofit publication covering inequality and innovation in education.

 Marcus said the greatest decline is in the Northeast and Midwest, where birth rates are flat — meaning fewer students are coming out of high school.
 But the biggest reason why admission numbers are declining is the soaring tuition cost.